SFN14/Online-notes2/_notes/02 - Permanent Notes/Personal Notes/Graphics Processing Unit.md

 # What is a GPU?
-The GPU is the [[Graphics Card]]' processor, it is the part of the [[Graphics Card]] that does the computing of information and turns it into frames.
+The GPU is the [[Graphics Card]]'s processor, it is the part of the [[Graphics Card]] that does the computing of information and turns it into frames.
 The difference of a GPU and a [[Processor]] is that GPUs are more specialized and focus solely of computing graphics or workloads that require needs a lot of calculations.
 Compared to a [[Processor]] that is more versatile and can do many different calculations and workloads that the GPU would struggle.

 # How does a GPU work?
 The GPU works essentially the same as a [[Processor]] but its parts have different purposes.
 Instead of having few multipurpose cores, a GPU as [[Graphics cores|much more cores]] that reaches into the thousands that is specialized.
 These [[Graphics cores|cores]] focus on calculating visual information or polygons to be rendered in screens.